The Church of Santa Maria Novella & Museum

 The entire church was initially covered in frescoes but these were painted over in the 16th century by Vasari when he carried out massive works ordered by Cosimo de' Medici.
 The Trinità was fortunately only covered by a massive painting and actually "rediscovered" around 1860 when further refurbishments were carried out.

-The Crucifix by Giotto hangs in the center of the central nave as all his crucifixes were intended: with empty air all around it, you were to be reminded of Christ's actual crucifixion on the wooden cross.
+The Crucifix by Giotto hangs in the center of the central nave as all his crucifixes were intended (you can see it in the picture posted earlier): with empty air all around it, you were to be reminded of Christ's actual crucifixion on the wooden cross.
 While it is an early work (1288-89) for Giotto, you can see his mastery in the shading on Christ's body, the waves in his hair, the blood spilling out, the details in the background tapestry.
-Beautiful!
+Gorry but BEAUTIFUL at the same time!

 The Strozzi Chapel